Time is not a Healer, but it Sure Makes Hindsight 20:20: The Models

 \section{The Models}

 We consider a set $\mathcal{P}$ of $n$ deterministic processes.
 Each process has a local state consisting of a read-only input register, an internal state, and a write-once output register.
-A configuration of the system is a function mapping each process to its local state.
-Initially, each input register contains an input value taken from a set of inputs that is specific to the task being solve (e.g. $0$ or $1$ for consensus), each process is in its initial internal state, and each process has an empty output register.
+A configuration of the system is a function that maps each process to its local state.
+Initially, each input register contains an input value taken from a set of inputs that is specific to the task being solved (e.g. $0$ or $1$ for binary consensus), each process is in its initial internal state, and each process has an empty output register.
+An execution is a sequence of configurations starting with in an initial configuration and where each transition from one configuration to the next depends on the model and the algorithm.

-The four model differ in how execution proceeds from an initial state.
 Regardless of the model, when a process writes $v$ to its output register, we say that it outputs $v$.
-Moreover, we assume that a process never communicates with itself (e.g.\ a process does not send a message to itself).
+Moreover, we assume that a process never communicates with itself (e.g.\ a process never sends a message to itself).